 Tip:

-Assets are used, when at the time of acquisition, they have already undergone a loss of value caused by their use.
-Demonstration machines (e.g. demonstration motor vehicles) are considered to be used assets.
+Assets are considered used when, at the time of acquisition, they have already undergone a loss of value caused by their use.
+After the 2023 assessment, demonstration machines (e.g. demonstration motor vehicles) are not to be considered used assets.
 Exhibition items and assets which are in trial operation are to be valued as unused.
 Similarly, motor vehicles which have been registered for the day are considered to be unused.

 Level of granted tax concessions (tax benefit)

-As already mentioned, the tax-free allowance amounts to a maximum of 13% of the profit (15% basic tax-free allowance as of 2022).
-With regard to profits over EUR 30,000, the amount beyond that must correspond to investments in fixed assets that are granted tax concessions or securities of the same amount and in the same calendar year.
-In total, the granted tax concessions are limited to EUR 45,350 (EUR 45,950 as of 2022) per taxpayer and year.
+As already mentioned, the tax-free amount is a maximum of 15% (basic tax-free amount) or 13% (investment-related tax-free amount) of the profit.
+For profits in excess of EUR 33,000, the excess amount must also be offset by investments in favoured fixed assets or securities in the same amount and in the same calendar year.
+In total, the tax relief is limited to EUR 46,400 per taxpayer and year.

 Example 1: